MegrajChauhan/Merry/README.md

 # Things to know:
 Merry is still in development and hence it is appreciated for feedback on test failures.
 Many features are yet to be implemented.

-# Run Tests:
-Goto **_example/run_** to look at example programs involving the assembly language.
-The syntax is inspired by x86_64 Nasm assembly which should be well knowm.

 # Note:
 Previously when we had a simpler input file format, we used the Zeta assembler as our assembler to assemble the programs but now it will not suffice.
 We have a more complicated input file format now.